 How to choose the best streaming software

-Most popular streaming software options have a few things in common, like letting you connect a camera and mic, recording video, and some video editing features.
+Most popular streaming software options have a few things in common, like letting you connect a camera and mic, recording video and some video editing features.
 But there’s a lot that sets different streaming solutions apart.
-If you’re adamant about finding the best streaming solution, look for these main characteristics:
+If you’re adamant about finding the best streaming solution, look for these main features:

-• Desktop program or browser-based solution.
+- Desktop program or browser-based solution.
 Some streaming software comes as a program you have to download and install on your computer, like OBS Studio.
 These programs use your computer’s resources to run.
 Other streaming software is browser-based, like Restream Studio, so you don’t have to download anything and you can run a live stream from your web browser.
 Browser-based streaming software uses resources on the company’s servers to run, not your computer’s resources.
-If your computer is less powerful and you’re not streaming highly graphical visuals like video games or animation, you’re probably better off with a browser-based streaming software.

 1. Restream